The PraxisAuril Mentor Programme is a 10-week plan connecting Knowledge Exchange Mentors and Mentees.

 First steps of the programme are to clarify roles and agree on a communication strategy, which should include feedback sessions between Mentor and Mentee.

-There will be an opportunity for Mentors and Mentees across both programmes to reconnect with a facilitated session at our 2019 Annual Conference in Harrogate.
+There will be an opportunity for Mentors and Mentees across programmes to reconnect with a facilitated session at our Annual Conferences

 The Mentor should:

 - Act as a source of technical/professional knowledge

 - Promote and encourage good behaviours

 - Encourage the achievement of goals and boost morale

 The Mentee should:

 - Have patience and be prepared to step out of their comfort zone – take some risks

 - Have a positive attitude